 Nothing much.

-And I said, Well, I'm in Florida, as you know.
+And I said, well, I'm in Florida, as you know.

 She said, your vote might count.

-I got in my car and I drove to Memphis, Tennessee, 800 miles.
+I got in my car and I drove to Memphis, Tennessee, 800 miles, so I could make sure I voted for Barsha Blackburn and the ticket.

 I forgot which one it was.

-I will tell you that it means so much to me to hear the people care this much.
+I will tell you that it means so much to me to hear the people care this much because your instincts are right.

 There's so much at stake here.

-You know, we all but we all need every spoke to make the wheel go round.
+But we all need every spoke to make the wheel go round.

 That means the candidates, the president going all in.